THE INDIAN MUTINY

 Strictly speaking each presidencies army was separate.
 But they were all EIC armies.

 Within each presidency many districts were directly governed by district commissioners.
 A district commissioner was a white Briton.
-There were also princely states.
-A princely state was ruled by a rajah, maharajah, khan or whatever the title was of the Indian ruler.
+There were also 585 princely states.
+A princely state was ruled by a rajah, maharajah, khan, gaekwad or whatever the title was of the Indian ruler.
+Britons called all these rulers ‘princes’ collectively rather than list all the different Indian titles.
 These princely states had a co-operative relationship with the EIC.
 The princely states had their own armies and in some cases navies.
 A prince ruled his fiefdom as he saw fit so long as he did not upset the EIC too much.
 He had to agree to only have diplomatic relations via the British and recognise the ultimate authority of the British.
 In return he would receive military assistance.
-Indian princley states had fought each other for centuries.
+Indian princely states had fought each other for centuries.
 The people were glad that this had been brought to an end.
 In the west India had been invaded by Afghanistan many times.
 In the east she had fought Burma (Myanmar).
 Pirates had plagued the seas.

 EIC soldiers were obliged to listen to Christian sermons in a few cases.
 Many were suspicious that the British were plotting to deprive Indians of their religions.
 Most people were intensely religious in the 19th century.